rschwabco/aserto-demo/Tutorial.md

 ```

-Continue by creating the configuration object for the Aserto middleware
+Continue by creating the configuration object for the Aserto middleware:

 ```
 const authzOptions = {